binalyze/n8n-nodes-binalyze-air/README.md

 - `get` - Retrieve a specific case
   - **Simplified:** Only requires the case ID - no organization selection needed
 - `getActivities` - Get activities for a specific case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `getEndpoints` - Get endpoints for a specific case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `getAll` - Retrieve many cases
 - `getTasks` - Get tasks for a specific case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `getUsers` - Get users for a specific case
+  - **Organization-First:** Select organization first, then case is filtered by organization
 - `importTaskAssignments` - Import task assignments to a case
 - `openCase` - Open a specific case
 - `removeEndpoints` - Remove endpoints from a case